grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/06 webcrypto.md

 <ExperimentalBlockquote />

 With this experimental module, you can use the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) in your k6 scripts.
-Note however that this API is not yet fully implemented and some algorithms and features might still be missing.
+However, note that this API is not yet fully implemented and some algorithms and features might still be missing.

 The Web Crypto API is a JavaScript API for performing cryptographic operations such as encryption, decryption, digital signature generation and verification, and key generation and management.
 It provides a standard interface for accessing cryptographic functionality, which can help ensure that cryptographic operations are performed correctly and securely.